danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

   "status": "busy-unavailable"
 }
 ```
-Validation result in verbose log:
+Validation result for output resource:
 ```
 dbug: Fhir.Anonymizer.Core.Validation.ResourceValidator[0]
-      The output is non-conformant with FHIR spec due to non-conformant input: Element with min. cardinality 1 cannot be null for Slot.StartElement.
+      The output is non-conformant with FHIR specification: Element with min. cardinality 1 cannot be null for Slot.StartElement.
 dbug: Fhir.Anonymizer.Core.Validation.ResourceValidator[0]
-      The output is non-conformant with FHIR spec due to anonymization: Element with min. cardinality 1 cannot be null for Slot.EndElement.
+      The output is non-conformant with FHIR specification: Element with min. cardinality 1 cannot be null for Slot.EndElement.
 ```

-In above example, the anonymized resource is invalid due to 2 reasons. _Slot.start_ is not provided in the input. _Slot.end_ is redacted after anonymization, as it's indicative of age over 89.

-Currently, FHIR Server checks the attributes of the resource (_Resource.FieldA_), but does not check recursively (_Resource.FieldA.FieldB_).
-Anonymizer will follow exactly the same way as FHIR Server.
+### Implementation

+Firstly, we investigated _Hl7.Fhir.Specification.Validator_ used in [Profiles and Validation](https://microsofthealth.visualstudio.com/Health/_wiki/wikis/Resolute.wiki/30/Profiles-and-Validation).
+It performs a more strict validation than FHIR Server.
+For example, resources are checked recursively with it, but are not checked recursively in FHIR Server.

+To be exactly the same with FHIR Server, we plan to integrate the 3 validator used in above 3 rules from FHIR Server to FHIR-Tool-for-Anonymization: [IdValidator](https://github.com/microsoft/fhir-server/blob/master/src/Microsoft.Health.Fhir.Core/Features/Validation/FhirPrimitiveTypes/IdValidator.cs), [AttributeValidator](https://github.com/microsoft/fhir-server/blob/master/src/Microsoft.Health.Fhir.Core/Features/Validation/AttributeValidator.cs) and [NarrativeHtmlSanitizer](https://github.com/microsoft/fhir-server/blob/master/src/Microsoft.Health.Fhir.Core/Features/Validation/Narratives/NarrativeHtmlSanitizer.cs).